Dry Needling Therapy

 Yes.
 If your insurance covers physiotherapy, dry needling will be covereda as it is considered a physiotherapy session.
 If, however, you do not have coverage for physiotherapy, it will not be covered.

-Is dry needling more expensive?
+Is dry needling therapy more expensive?

 At Endura physio, we do not charge more for dry needling.
 If we determine dry needling would help your condition, no extra fees will be charged.